YunYang1994/tensorflow-yolov3/README.md

 # 🆕 Are you looking for TensorFlow2.x-YOLOv3 ?

 >If you hate the fucking tensorflow1.x very much, no worries!
-I have implemented an new YOLOv3 repo with TF2.0, and also made a chinese blog on how to implement YOLOv3 object detector from scratch. <br>
+I have implemented **an new YOLOv3 repo with TF2.0**, and also made a chinese blog on how to implement YOLOv3 object detector from scratch. <br>
 [code](https://github.com/YunYang1994/TensorFlow2.0-Examples/tree/master/4-Object_Detection/YOLOV3) | [blog](https://github.com/YunYang1994/ai-notebooks/blob/master/YOLOv3.md)  | [issue](https://github.com/YunYang1994/tensorflow-yolov3/issues/39)

 ## part 1.
 Quick start